Victorian Railways departmental wagons: 1901 NN → VHWA/VZMA

 During 1950/51, one hundred welded NN hopper wagons were built to a new design.
 Now able to take 31 LT, thanks to advancements in construction techniques and the deletion of buffers, the wagons looked similar to their predecessors but with about three-quarters of the above-frame hopper being angled, and the remainder being vertical, rather than half-and-half.
 These wagons were numbered 46 - 145, repeating the first number from 'NN 46 that had been converted to O 5 a quarter of a century early.

+In late 1958 or early 1959 a number of NN hoppers were stencilled "To be returned to Fyansford", because ballast supplies for the Geelong district had changed from Colac to Fyansford.

 From 1960 the capacity of the vehicles was raised, by welding the central side-doors shut, and adding "hungry boards" to add about 30 cm to the top of the wagon on all sides.
 This was applied to most wagons, and a number received new bogies in lieu of the original plateframe style for further increased strength.
 All wagons numbered from 46 to 138; and 140 to 145 had three strengthening bars added on each end, extending from the top of the old hopper to nearly the end of the underframe.
 NN 139 had the hungry boards added, but it did not receive the strengthening bars.
 With this increase in capacity the wagons could now take 35 LT of ballast.

 In 1971 a number were moved across to Standard Gauge - 4, 18, 32, 44, 71, 73 and 139.

 In the 1979 recoding the class was recoded to VHWA; from 1987/1988 25 were further recoded to VZMA, not to be confused with Metrail's VZMA class which was then in use for bogie transfers within workshops.

 Today, a handful of wagons are still in service, operated by various heritage groups or else leased out to mainline maintenance contractors.
 Wagons 40, 68, 92 and 126 are held by the Victorian Goldfields Railway in Maldon; 46 is at Moorooduc with the Mornington Railway Preservation Society; 66 and 125 are with the South Gippsland Railway in Korumburra; and 67 and 108 are kept at Seymour with the Seymour Railway Heritage Centre.